b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_l_to_z_v1_25062025.md

 * Mahanti, J. C. (2014).
 'The Saga of Jagannatha and Badadeula at Puri (Story of Lord Jagannatha and His Temple)'.
 First edition.
 VIJ Books (India) Pty.
 Ltd. ISBN 9789382652311.
 Source: xxx

 **Purport:**<br>
 I have only been able to source a potential electronic edition of this work through a Kindle edition via Amazon.com or via payed membership to Perlego.
-As yet, I have persued neither option.
+As yet, I have pursued neither option.

 ### MAHESHANANDA; *et al.* ###